PrefectHQ/prefect/docs/core/idioms/file-based.md

 :::

 :::tip Bitbucket users
-Similarly, to use Bitbucket based storage, install the `bitbucket` extra:
+Similarly, to use Bitbucket (Server only) based storage, install the `bitbucket` extra:

 ```bash
 pip install 'prefect[bitbucket]'